-The Law on Industrial Property No.6769 ("Law") was adopted on December 22nd, 2016 by the Turkish Parliament and entered into force by its publication in the Official Gazette No. 29944 dated January 10th, 2017.
-The Law is an enforceable piece of legislation regulating trademarks, patents, designs, utility models, geographical indications, and traditional product names in line with EU standards and Turkey's local requirements.
-The Law encompasses applications, registrations and post-registration processes regarding trademarks, geographical signs, design, patent, utility model and traditional product names and legal and criminal sanctions concerning the violation of these rights.
-There is no protected or registered product produced and marketed via microbial biotechnology in Turkey yet.
+The Law on Industrial Property No.6769 (link in Turkish) was adopted on December 22nd, 2016 by the Turkish Parliament and entered into force by its publication in the Official Gazette No. 29944 dated January 10th, 2017.
+Law No. 6769 is an enforceable piece of legislation regulating trademarks, patents, designs, utility models, geographical indications, and traditional product names in line with EU standards and Turkey's local requirements.
+Law No. 6769 encompasses applications, registrations and post-registration processes regarding trademarks, geographical signs, design, patent, utility model and traditional product names and legal and criminal sanctions concerning the violation of these rights.
+There are no protected or registered products produced and marketed via microbial biotechnology for agricultural usage in Turkey yet.